thedmi/MayBee/README.md

 If we cannot use null for optional things like 0..1 relations, we need something else.
 Enter `Maybe<T>`.
 You will never ask yourself again "do I need a null check here?".

+Of course there are situations when you need to use `null`, for example if a library expects it.
+For that case, the Maybe offers conversion methods, which again make the intention clear.

 Usage
 ------